yoesk8/project-4-fitnessblog/README.md

 * The Home page for first time users has an attractive image welcoming the user and with a brief explanation of what the blog is
 * All users can create edit or delete their own articles, like and comment on other perople's articles if logged in.
+* All users with an account have acces to an e-commerce store where they can buy training programs and meal plans
 * If the first time user doesn't want to sign-up he can still read the articles